Language: EN

 Some of its features are:

-• Reliability: With the mechanism of packet reception confirmation, TCP ensures that the data reaches its destination intact and in the correct order.
+• Reliability: The acknowledgment mechanism for packet receipt ensures that TCP guarantees that data reaches its destination intact and in the correct order.

-• Congestion Control: TCP includes congestion control algorithms that regulate the flow of data between the ends of the connection.
+• Congestion Control: TCP includes congestion control algorithms that regulate the flow of data between the endpoints of the connection.

-TCP communication is used in a wide range of web applications, from file transfer to secure internet browsing.
+TCP communication is used in a wide range of web applications, from file transfers to secure internet browsing.

 Basic TCP Server